 How many job postings in your search have you seen that share salary information?
 Job description and responsibilities are important to ensure your experience matches the requirements, but pay is just as important to seal the deal.
 Unfortunately, the reality is that most job postings don’t disclose salary and will avoid the topic until the end of the hiring process.
 As SkillGigs continues in sharing in this conversation, we wanted to look into what key states are doing on this topic.
-There have been a number of headlines pertaining to pending legislation and state-by-state decisions, but what is it that you should be aware of?
+There have been several headlines on pending legislation and state-by-state decisions, but what is it that you should be aware of?

 What states are taking action?

 Employers have kept salary discussions concealed, even discouraging employees from discussing the topic with peers.
 However, with the implementation of pay transparency laws, employers and employees have to approach the salary conversation head-on.
 There is no dancing around the topic, as the law prohibits employers from advertising a job, a transfer, or a promotion without including a salary range.

 Not all pay transparency laws are the same.
 Check out the states that have passed the law or will soon and what it means for employers and employees:

 Employers must disclose salary once an applicant requests the information.
 California was also the first state to prohibit employers from asking applicants for their salary history in the hiring process.

 Employers must disclose salary compensation for hourly and salary positions and give a general description of all the benefits and other compensation within the job posting and promotions, including remote jobs.

 Employers must provide the pay range to job applicants upon request, either before or at the job offer.
 Employers must also provide the pay range for an employee’s position upon the employee’s hiring and a change in the employee’s position.

 Employers must disclose salary once an applicant requests the information.

 Employers, by law, must provide salary details to job applicants who have interviewed for a position.
 The same goes for current employees seeking a promotion or transfer who have been interviewed and offered the promotion.